alysl56/LIFE4136-Rot2-Gp3/README.md

 ## Introduction
 By analyzing RNA-Seq data from different types of human cancer in public databases, we can identify genes that are significantly differentially expressed under different biological conditions.
 This study will compare cancer cells from men and women.
 ## Methods
 1.Build a STAR index for the genome.
-Use the star package.
+Use the star(v2.7.9a) package.
 Install into the Conda environment using: conda install bioconda::star
 Scripts used:
 - [STARindex.sh](Project2/STARindex.sh)